Capital-Area-Regional-Planning/growing.shade/inst/app/www/home.md

 <br>
 <br>

-<p class="home"> <b>Access to trees is a human right.</b> Everyone deserves the cool shade, clean air, better runoff management, and public health
+<p class="home"> <b>Access to trees is a human right.</b> Everyone deserves the cool shade, clean air, and public health
 <a href="https://daneclimateaction.org/Initiatives/Tree-Canopy#ImportanceofCanopy">benefits that trees provide</a>.
 Enhancing and preserving tree canopy cover is an important step to creating a healthy and resilient county. </p>
 <br>